MatthewEppelsheimer/toy-mathinator/README.md

     resources/
       - business logic and persistence for each RESTful resource routes/
-      - route-handling middleware, organized as a router tree app.ts
+      - route-handling middleware, organized as an endpoint URI tree app.ts
       - exports the express() instance errors.ts